 The exhibition highlights the history and contributions of the Navy’s healers – The Medical Corps, The Dental Corps, The Nurse Corps, the Medical Service Corps, and the largest group, the Hospital Corps.
 The enlisted men and women of the Hospital Corps do everything from staffing shore clinics, sick bays on ships and subs, and serving as corpsmen (currently the job class is NEC HM-8404) for the Marines.

-Many of these fine folks have also become civilian EMTs and paramedics after being discharged.
 They have figures of some of the corps and I like this one that I show:

 There is a display here that shows the different job insignia, so I zoomed in on the one for the current exhibit.
 Corpsman is one of the most decorated ratings in the Navy.